aka-Harsh/Credit-Card-Fraud-Detection/README.md

 <img width="12" />
 <img src="https://www.silicon.co.uk/wp-content/uploads/2013/06/nvidia-cuda-1280x720.jpg" height="33" alt="tensorflow logo"  />

+## Publication

+An article on this project is published on INTERNATIONAL RESEARCH JOURNAL OF ENGINEERING AND TECHNOLOGY - IRJET.<br> Check out the publication [here]().

 ## Prerequisites

-🚨 Remember to download this dataset and put it in your project folder [Kaggle Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection)
+🚨 Remember to download this dataset and put it in your project folder [Kaggle Dataset](https://www.kaggle.com/datasets/kartik2112/fraud-detection).

 ## Deployment

-To run this project first clone this repository in your jupyter notebook using
+To run this project first clone this repository in your jupyter notebook using:

 ```bash
   !git clone https://github.com/username/repository.git
 ```
-Change to the cloned repository's directory using
+Change to the cloned repository's directory using:

 ```bash
   %cd repository